-The testing requirements for graduation and the dates, times, and locations of testing.
+The Superintendent shall be responsible for providing written notice to each student and the student's parent or guardian of the testing requirements for graduation and the dates, times, and locations of testing.
 Notice of testing requirements shall be provided no later than the beginning of the student's seventh-grade year.
-The Superintendent shall also provide such notice for students in grades 7-12 who are new to the School of Science and Technology.
+The Superintendent shall also provide such notice for students in grades 7-12 who are new to the School and Science of Technology (SST/SSTD).
 Notice of the dates, times, and locations of testing shall be provided to each student who will take the tests and to out-of-school individuals.
+19 TAC 101.3012(a).